Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 • Tax at 12.5%: ₹2,75,000 × 12.5% = ₹34,375

-Amit pays ₹34,375 as tax.
-Notice how beneficial it is to hold through the IPO and beyond the lock-in period if the company performs well.
+Amit's tax liability is ₹34,375.
+Observe how advantageous it would be to continue holding the shares through the IPO and even beyond the lock-in period if the company is successful.

 Example 4: Loss Scenario and Set-Off